 [Editor's Note: A previous version of this review incorrectly referred to the 15.6-inch version of this laptop.
 This has been corrected throughout the review, and we apologize for the error.]

-The new Asus ROG Strix Scar II isn’t exactly petite.
+The new Asus ROG Strix Scar II is hardly one of the most petite Asus laptops.
 But it is sleeker and slimmer than the gaming monsters of old.
 Partly that’s thanks to its slim-bezel design.
 With ultra-narrow bezels on three sides of its display, the Scar II fits into about as small an overall footprint as feasible for a 17.3-inch gaming laptop.

 But, that doesn’t mean it’s short of features.
 That LCD display is both IPS and capable of 144Hz refresh, for instance.
 There’s a quad-core, 8th Gen Intel CPU, Nvidia GeForce GTX 1060 graphics, an RGB backlit keyboard, loads of connectivity and more mood lighting than you can shake an LED at.